 The International Longevity Centre-UK conducted a study aimed at understanding the long-term effect of financial advice on wealth accumulation.
 This study revealed several key points:

-Of the individuals surveyed, those who obtained financial advice accumulated more liquid financial assets and pension wealth or retirement assets over a six-year period compared to those who didn’t receive advice.
+Between the years 2001 and 2007, individuals who obtained financial advice accumulated more liquid financial assets and pension wealth by 2012-2014 compared to those who didn’t receive advice.
+Specifically, the group that received advice had 39% more liquid financial assets and 21% more pension wealth.

 These results underline the potential role of financial advice in fostering long-term wealth accumulation across a wide range of economic statuses, including those with affluent backgrounds and those who are ‘just getting by.’